ramonrabello/opencv-android/README.md

+# :no_entry: ~~[DEPRECATED]~~
+This repository is no longer being supported.
+It was created in 2018, when there was lack of support to set OpenCV as Gradle dependency in Android Studio.
+As of OpenCV 4.9.0, it became available to be download via [Maven Central](https://central.sonatype.com/artifact/org.opencv/opencv), which is the official and recommended way to add OpenCV as a library dependency into your projects.

 # opencv-android
 Project that bundles the [OpenCV for Android](https://opencv.org/releases.html) to be used via Gradle without the need to download the OpenCV Manager app on user's device.